Mead's Sedge

 Sedge family (Cyperaceae)

-Description: This native perennial plant is about ½–1½' tall, producing both fertile and infertile shoots that are unbranched.
+Description: This perennial sedge is about ½–1¼' tall, producing both fertile and infertile shoots that are unbranched.
 The culm of each plant is somewhat triangular and hairless.
-The alternate leaves are up to 6" long and ¼" across.
-They are grayish green, linear, and hairless, arching upward from the stem.
+The blades of alternate leaves are up to 6" long and ¼" (6 mm.) across; they are grayish green or bluish green, linear in shape, and hairless, arching upward from the stem.
 Each fertile shoot produces a flowering stalk with 1-3 pistillate spikelets and a terminal staminate spikelet at its apex.
-The staminate spikelet is about 1½" long and very conspicuous when the golden yellow pollen is produced.
+The staminate spikelet is about 1–1½" long and very conspicuous when the golden yellow pollen is produced.
 However, it turns brown shortly after the pollen is shed.
-The peduncle of the staminate spikelet is about 1½" long.
-Each pistillate spikelet is about 1" long and about ¼" across.
-The uppermost pistillate spikelet is nearly sessile, while the lower pistillate spikelets (if there are any) have peduncles up to 1" long.
-These pistillate spikelets are cylindrical in shape and densely packed with pistillate flowers; these spikelets have a grainy appearance because of the inflated perigynia of the flowers.
-The perigynium of each pistillate flower is about 3–4 mm. in length and 2–3 mm. across; this perigynium is obovoid with a short beak that is often curved, and it is strongly veined along the sides.
-The perigynia are greyish green like the leaves, although they later turn brown when the achenes ripen.
-The pistillate scales are the same length or a little shorter than the perigynia.
-Each pistillate scale is oval-shaped, but it tapers to a short sharp point.
-Young pistillate scales have green central veins and broad translucent margins; they are often tinted purple, but turn brown with age.
-The blooming period occurs during the late spring and lasts about 1-2 weeks.
-The mature achenes are about 3 mm. long and 2 mm. across; they are obovoid, bluntly 3-angled, and brown.
-The root system consists of long rhizomes and fibrous roots.
-Loose colonies of plants are often formed from these rhizomes.
+The peduncle of the staminate spikelet is about 1-2" long.
+Each pistillate spikelet is about ½–1" long and ¼" across.
+The uppermost pistillate spikelet is nearly sessile, while the lower pistillate spikelets (if there are any) are nearly sessile or they have peduncles up to 1" long.
+These pistillate spikelets are cylindrical in shape and densely packed with pistillate flowers and their perigynia; they have a coarse grainy appearance because of the inflated perigynia.

 Cultivation: The preference is full to partial sun, moist to dry conditions, and loam, clay-loam, or rocky alkaline soil.
 Once it becomes established, this sedge is adaptable and easy to grow.
+It is one of the earlier sedges to bloom during the spring.

 Return